 This major exhibition was developed by Yandell Walton through a series of on-site residencies in 2017/18 and the resulting work responds to the unique architecture of the building to interrogate the shifting environments caused by climate change.
 Video courtesy of James Arneman, Sunlander Media.

-Presented by The SUBSTATION , CLIMARTE and Centre for Projection Art.
-This project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.
-It is also proudly presented by the following organisations:
+Presented in collaboration with The Substation, Climarte and Centre for Projection Art.
+This project was assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.